 Take pen to paper and start noting down your next steps in how you’re going to change this.
 Go as far as your vision leads to get it out on paper.

-And I’d like to ask you to safely share a little about the benefits you get in the comments below.
-You can be as obscure about the theme as you like, for example you can use a code name for it.
+I’d like you to safely share a little about the benefits you get in the comments below.
+Be as obscure about your the theme as you like, for example you can use code names for what you’re working on, and what’s coming up.
+Putting it out there can help shift some stuff too.

 Step up to the plate